theneva/dissertation/src/discussion.md

 ### Condensing literature characteristics

 This subchapter has discussed some characteristics identified in the current literature that can be useful when evaluating and comparing strategies for deployment in a microservice context.
-These characteristics can be condensed to the representation in table (TODO: reference to table).
+These characteristics can be condensed to the representation in Table @tbl:criteria-from-literature.

 ```include
 src/tables/criteria-from-literature.md